-As indicated in Section 2.8, the North Carolina Natural Heritage Program by letter dated August 9, 2012 (NCNHP 2012) listed the state rare plant and animal species and natural communities in the vicinity of the project area.
-That lists included the federal species indicated above.
-The Lower Cape Fear River Aquatic Habitat Significant Natural Heritage Area (SNHA) comprises the active channel of the Cape Fear River from Eagle Island downstream to Bald Head Island and supports populations of two Federally and State Endangered animals: manatee (Trichechus manatus) and shortnose sturgeon (Acipenser brevirostrum).
-Also supported is the Federal and State Threatened American alligator (Alligator mississippiensis).
-The site also provides important habitat for other animal species that are rare in North Carolina, including Carolina diamondback terrapin (Malaclemys terrapin centrata).
-See discussion above for manatee, sturgeon, and alligator.
-The Carolina diamondback terrapins generally inhabit tidal marshes and nest on sandy beaches in the estuary.
-None of these habits will be altered by the proposed project.
 The State Significantly Rare Black-necked Stilt (Himantopus mexicanus) breeds sporadically in the vicinity of the Anchorage Basin, depending on the availability of some standing water in diked areas of Eagle Island.
 Eagle Island is over 20 miles upstream of the proposed project.
 The Lower Cape Fear River Bird Nesting Islands SNHA, Brunswick River/Cape Fear River Marshes SNHA, and Battery Island SNHA are in the lower Cape Fear River.
 However Battery Island is the only site adjacent to the project.
-This only issue there is the slight increase in ship wakes since the widened channel would be closer to the island.
+The only issue there is the slight increase in ship wakes since the widened channel would be closer to the island.
 However as indicated in Section 7.1, the increase in wave height is considered negligible.